metaphorz/CodexTest/README.md

 A simple hurricane-inspired visualization is provided using WebGL.
 Open `hurricane.html` in a modern browser to see an animated vortex that drifts across the screen.
 The simulation is written in TypeScript and compiled to `hurricane.js`.

 If the page does not load correctly when opened directly, start a local server and visit `http://localhost:8000/hurricane.html`.
+This demo is also linked from `index.html`.